ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-W7 echoes this preference for the non-linear ABScribe interface: \textit{``When you're writing a paragraph, you're not looking at a sentence in isolation.
+\textbf{F7: Variation Management--ABScribe reduces task workload by showing variations in context of the surrounding text during manual editing and when editing with AI.} The need for considering context during the revision process came up during several interviews.
+The benefits of \textit{variation management} on editing variations with context are exemplified by W3-8, and 10's comments.
+They note that thanks to the in-place\textit{variation comparison} via the hover interaction with the Popup Toolbar, they were able to see what a variation looks like within a paragraph.
+To this effect, W10's states: ``\textit{I like the nonlinear version, because when you hover on the different buttons, you can directly see the impact of different variations within the paragraph or within the context.
+So in that way, you know, whether the text fit into the original document or not.
+Whereas in Baseline, if you put all the variations linearly in the document, at some point, you just start to lose a sense of what's the context of this of this sentence, what am I writing there?}" W7 echoes the value of viewing variations with surrounding context: \textit{``When you're writing a paragraph, you're not looking at a sentence in isolation.
 So if you're changing a particular sentence, you want to see how it looks in comparison to the rest of your text.
 And so to have the nonlinear version allows you to kind of do that more seamlessly than with a linear version, where you'd have to reorganize a lot more in order to have that effect.''
 Whereas, W10 mirrored this, and noted that manually organizing variations while simultaneously figuring out context was challenging: ``I need to manually think of a way to organize all the variations so that I understand what they mean.
 Or like, what, how they're connected to the original text.
 That cost a lot of time.
-And it's like, very high physical demand.''} \phantomsection
+And it's like, very high physical demand.''}